 Web3 blockchain transactions need user signing or approval before they can be processed.
 To sign transactions, users need secrets or keys.
-Arcana's DKG uses Shamir's secret sharing scheme1 to create and manage a decentralized, secure key infrastructure for users.
+Arcana's DKG uses Shamir's secret sharing scheme1 to create and manage a distributed, secure key infrastructure for users.

 Shamir's Secret Sharing (SSS)

 Shamir's Secret Sharing (SSS) approach1 is used to generate cryptographic keys.
 SSS is a way to store sensitive information, like private keys, in a distributed manner so that no one node has access to the whole key and a threshold number of nodes are required to reconstruct it.
 This prevents a single point of failure, such as if the node storing the key is compromised or becomes malicious.
 SSS was one of the first secret-sharing models proposed, and it allows a private key to be shared with a group of participants and reconstructed when a threshold number of participants present their shares.